-Theory of Knowledge (TOK) is a course about critical thinking and inquiring into the process of knowing, rather than about learning a specific body of knowledge.
+Theory of Knowledge (TOK) is a course in critical thinking and asks students to inquire into the process of knowing, rather than learning a specific body of knowledge.
 It provides an opportunity for students to reflect on the nature of knowledge, to make connections between areas of knowledge and to become aware of their own perspectives and those of the various groups whose knowledge they share.
 It is a core element undertaken by all IB diploma students.
 The overall aim is to encourage students to formulate answers to the question "How do you know?" in a variety of contexts, and to see the value of that question.
 This allows students to develop an enduring fascination with the richness of knowledge and to hone their critical lens.

 The TOK course is composed almost entirely of questions with "How do we know?" being the most central of these.
 To structure the exploration of this question, the course has three distinct yet interconnected elements.
 First, the 'Core Theme' which is 'knowledge and the knower'.
 Throughout this study, students reflect on themselves as knowers and thinkers, and they consider the different communities of knowers to which they belong.
 The second element is 'Areas of Knowledge'.
 These are specific branches of knowledge, each of which can be seen to have a distinct nature and different methods for establishing knowledge.
 The course sets out five areas of knowledge compulsory for study: history; the human sciences; the natural sciences; mathematics; and the arts.
 Finally, students study two 'Optional Themes'.
-These are diverse in their range and include topics like knowledge and language, knowledge and technology, and knowledge and indigenous societies.
-Students must therefore explore a range of areas of knowledge over the two years of the course.
+These are diverse in their range and include topics like knowledge and language, knowledge over the two years of the course.